pg8wood/website/public_html/blog/content/blog/posts/blog-ci-cd.md

 ## Prerequisites
 - Your blog is already hosted.
 I highly recommend [Caddy](https://caddyserver.com).
 - Your hosted blog lives in a git repository and you have permissions to pull changes from the remote repository.
+- Hugo is installed on your server and is in your `PATH`.

 ## Building the Workflow
 Workflows are automated processes that run on GitHub's virtual machines in response to repository events.